-In honor of Pope John Paul's famed visit to Ireland 35 years ago today, we put together a collection of photographs and videos from the day.
-His three-day visit brought the country to a standstill.
+In honor of Pope John Paul II's famed visit to Ireland 37 years ago today, we put together a collection of photographs and videos from the time his three-day visit brought the country to a standstill.

 Nearly three million people turned out to welcome the pontiff at five venues: Dublin, Drogheda, Galway, Limerick and Knock.